kirill-grouchnikov/lightbeam/README.md

 `avg   51, min   48, max   56, dev 0.05            List : Moving elements in a large list`

+The numbers are milliseconds it takes to render a frame with a number of matching components (buttons, sliders etc) to an offscreen buffer (the smaller, the better).

 With this, you can compare the performance of your look-and-feel with that of core / third-party libraries.
 You can also track performance improvements and regressions during the development cycle.

 Here is the script I use for Substance: